“Make yourself feel at home.”

 A late entrant into the capitalist party, Poland has in many ways felt a need to catch up.
 Just as a new reveler might throw themselves into drinking, many Poles post-89 have thrown themselves into consumption.
 Others are, of course, ascetic or just cheerfully indifferent but enthusiasts for gadgets, cars, fashion et cetera are enthusiastic to a rare degree.
 Beyond interest in actual products is interest in the social status that they grant one.
 Drifting through a Polish suburb one suspects that many houses were designed with special attention to how they could stand out from the neighbouring homes: bigger, brighter and with a more eclectic range of chimneys, turrets, columns, statues and flower pots.
 Perhaps such tendencies will be moderated in time.
 A more accurate image than a party is a buffet from which some people have been excluded.
 Once the doors have been flung open such people are ravenous and it is quite predictable that some of them will stuff themselves.
 In time, perhaps, appetites will grow less powerful.

 One should not imagine that Central and Eastern Europe is merely in thrall to Western culture.
-The names of Dżem, Lady Pank and Budka Suflera are as commonly on lips as Pink Floyd and Depeche Mode (and when vodka is being downed and dancing will ensue it is often Disco polo that is set to blare).
+The names of Dżem, Lady Pank and Budka Suflera are as commonly on lips as Pink Floyd and Depeche Mode.
 Bogowia and Ida have introduced Polish filmmaking to new audiences, but the industry has long thrived.
 One could mischievously argue that the greatest American and French directors of recent decades were, in fact, Poles (as, indeed, was the greatest British novelist of the 20th century).